mortael/script.skinshortcuts/resources/docs/advanced/Overriding an action.md

 ## Override all actions in a menu (global override)

 It is possible to override all shortcuts in the list with a custom action.
-This can be usefull for example when you want to launch something in your skin when a shortcut is pressed when a specific condition is applies.
+This can be useful for example when you want to launch something in your skin when a shortcut is pressed when a specific condition is applies.

 This is done by setting the `[Action]` of an `<override />` element to `globaloverride`.